Tracking Capabilities for Safer Agents: Related Work

 \bfparagraph{Capability-based security} Capabilities were introduced by Dennis and Van Horn~\cite{dennisvanhorn} as unforgeable tokens mediating access to resources.
 The object-capability model~\cite{objectcapabilites} refines this: authority is obtained only by holding a reference.
 Capabilities have been realized in operating systems (Hydra~\cite{hydra}, Fuchsia~\cite{fuchsia}), hardware (CHERI~\cite{cheri}), and programming languages (E~\cite{elang}, Joe-E~\cite{joee}).
 However, these rely on runtime mechanisms alone.
 Our approach tracks capabilities in static types, enabling properties such as local purity (\Cref{sec:method}) that are beyond the reach of purely runtime enforcement.
 The connection to information-flow security~\cite{DBLP:journals/jsac/SabelfeldM03} is direct: our \lstinline|Classified| wrapper provides lightweight information-flow control where the tracked absence of capabilities in pure functions guarantees non-interference.
 The safe coding methodology~\cite{safecoding} at Google similarly encodes safety invariants in types, but targets specific vulnerability classes through safe API design rather than tracking general-purpose capabilities.

-\bfparagraph{Type systems for capability tracking} Our work is built on Scala 3's capture checking~\cite{dottycc,DBLP:journals/toplas/BoruchGruszeckiOLLB23,whatsinthebox} (introduced in \Cref{sec:primer}).
+\bfparagraph{Type systems for capability tracking} Our work is built on Scala~3's capture checking~\cite{dottycc,DBLP:journals/toplas/BoruchGruszeckiOLLB23,whatsinthebox} (introduced in \Cref{sec:primer}).
 Closely related is Gradient~\cite{DBLP:journals/pacmpl/Boruch-Gruszecki24}, which uses object capabilities tracked in types to defend against supply-chain attacks.
 We target AI agent safety instead.
 Capture checking can be seen as an effect system~\cite{DBLP:conf/popl/LucassenG88} where the ``effects'' are the captured capabilities: knowing which capabilities code holds determines which side effects it can perform.
 This perspective has been recognized in earlier work~\cite{DBLP:conf/icfem/CraigPGA18,DBLP:journals/pacmpl/BrachthauserSO20,DBLP:journals/pacmpl/BrachthauserSLB22}.
 Gordon~\cite{gordon:LIPIcs.ECOOP.2020.10} explores designing with static capabilities and effects, and the Wyvern language~\cite{DBLP:conf/ecoop/MelicherSPA17,DBLP:conf/oopsla/FishMA20} developed a capability-based module system.
-2nd-class values~\cite{osvald2016gentrification,DBLP:conf/ecoop/XhebrajB0R22,thiemann2025secondclass} statically track the lifetimes of stack-local variables --- a form of capability tracking.
+2nd-class values~\cite{osvald2016gentrification,DBLP:conf/ecoop/XhebrajB0R22,thiemann2025secondclass} statically track the lifetimes of stack-local variables, a form of capability tracking.

-Beyond effects and capability tracking, static types have been used to enforce safety properties in other domains.
-The Hydro project~\cite{DBLP:conf/applied/HellersteinLMPS23} uses a lightweight type system (Flo~\cite{DBLP:journals/pacmpl/LaddadCHM25}) to enforce safety properties on distributed stream processing, targeting consistency rather than agent security.
-In Rust, RustBelt~\cite{DBLP:journals/pacmpl/0002JKD18} proves that well-typed safe Rust code cannot cause undefined behavior, even when calling into libraries that use \texttt{unsafe} internally, and Grannan et al.~\cite{DBLP:journals/pacmpl/GrannanBFGM0S25} recast Rust's ownership as ``place capabilities'' tracked in types.
 The base type system for capture checking already has mechanized soundness proofs~\cite{DBLP:journals/toplas/BoruchGruszeckiOLLB23,whatsinthebox}.
 A further semantic soundness argument would establish that our safe mode (\Cref{sec:safelang}) delivers the capability safety and local purity it promises.